Second Session, 43rd Parliament

 Throughout her time as executive director, Violet brought patience, compassion and an unwavering belief in the dignity and worth of people — all of this during an unprecedented time of need in our communities.

 I witnessed her quiet fierceness during opposition to a community rezoning process for a supportive housing project in Parksville.
-Violet was steadfast in her work to bring this project to fruition, and it is now a successful 52-unit building supporting people as they move from struggling to survive to being fully independent.
-Because of Violet, countless individuals have found safety in moments of fear and hope when it was often hardest to hold onto.
+Violet was steadfast in her work to bring this project to fruition, and it is now a successful 52-unit building, supporting people as they move from struggling to survive to being fully independent.
+Because of Violet, countless individuals have found safety in moments of fear, and hope when it was often hardest to hold onto.

-Violet has not just touched lives.
-She has saved them.
+Violet has not just touched lives; she has saved them.
 She has done all of this not for recognition, but because she cared.
 Violet’s legacy isn’t just in the work she’s done but in the standards she has set for what compassion in action looks like.

 On behalf of our community, thank you, Violet, for your years of dedication, your quiet leadership and your deep humanity.
 As you step into retirement, we wish you joy and rest and every opportunity to enjoy the next chapter, knowing that your work has made a lasting difference and will continue throughout our communities.
 Congratulations, and thank you for all that you have done.